 In this blog, we’re delighted to announce details of the latest and greatest Tines features launched this week: Teams.
-We built Teams to allow you to invite as many other users as you want to the Tines platform, and to allow you to keep your sensitive and critical stories separate to and private from other users
+We built Teams to allow you to invite as many other users as you want to the Tines platform and to allow you to keep your sensitive and critical Stories separate and private from other users.

-In the background, however, the team have been silently working on our most requested feature in Tines - Teams.
-It's now live in all customer cloud tenant and in the latest release in the Tines customer portal.
+In the background, however, the team has been silently working on our most requested feature in Tines - Teams.
+It's now live in all customer cloud tenants and in the latest release in the Tines customer portal.

 Why did we build Teams?